 It’s easier to say we don’t need therapy, then to seek therapy and get abused.
 A lot of things we’ve done are coping mechanisms for racism we experienced.

 So I want to be a part of changing the conversation, “How can we figure out ways to fix this structure of racism so it wouldn’t exist anymore?
-So that people will realize therapy is pro-black and something that we can do.”
-It’s going to take a long time and I look up to those who were AIDS advocates for years and years, chipping away at the stigma to the point where we are talking about it often now.
-It’s going to take generations, but we have people we can look up to and say “they worked at it when no one was talking about it and we can do that too.”
+So that people will realize therapy is pro-black and something we can do.”
+It will take a long time, and I look up to those who were AIDS advocates for years and years, chipping away at the stigma to the point where we are talking about it often now.
+It will take generations, but we have people we can look up to and say, “they worked at it when no one was talking about it, and we can do that too.”

 Q: Does being in an underrepresented minority in the workforce exacerbate mental health conditions?

-Imade: “Absolutely.
+Imadé: “Absolutely.
 Most of the challenge around my own mental health has been unemployment and the difficulty of filing unemployment which causes financial struggles—including the inability to have a wellness team like a therapist or psychiatrist.
-For the black community and other minorities, we have a higher unemployment rate and are unable to have health insurance to allow us to receive mental health treatment.
+For the Black community and other minorities, we have a higher unemployment rate and cannot have health insurance to allow us to receive mental health treatment.

 It’s traumatizing to see racism on a daily basis at your job and have no one there to validate your feelings.

-There was a period of time where I thought I was losing my mind.
+There was a period of time when I thought I was losing my mind.
 How do you fight the system when you are working for the system?
-There is so much of the black experience that hasn’t been covered in the media and I didn’t really have anyone to say “Hey, I understand and feel your pain.”
-I went to my bosses and shared I was really struggling when readers would say negative things about my work, and they basically told me if I give up I’m letting those readers win.
+There is so much of the black experience that hasn’t been covered in the media, and I didn’t really have anyone to say, “Hey, I understand and feel your pain.”
+I went to my bosses and shared I was really struggling when readers would say negative things about my work, and they told me if I give up, I’m letting those readers win.

 I don’t care about the readers, I care about how my mental health reacts to criticism, and that I’m in bed all day and becoming suicidal.
 I care about my mental wellness.
 I think on a subconscious level they were assuming black people work so much, and don’t understand that black people cry and break down.
 It felt like at the end of the day they treated me like I was giving up.
 I wish that I had someone who was black who understood that black people get tired too.
 I wish I had someone saying it’s okay for a black person to get tired.”